rohitgargi/characters-assignment-solution/README.md

 Steps to run this project

-1) "npm install"  to run the all node packages
+1) "npm install"  to download the all node packages
 1) Install json-server globally --( "npm install json-server -g")
 2) On successful installation run following commands